Gluten-Free Chocolate Cake Donuts

 Glazed and decorated gluten-free chocolate donuts on a wire rack.

 Even though they’re gluten-free, there’s nothing fancy about the ingredients for these easy chocolate donuts.
-Here’s what you’ll need for the donut dough as well as the chocolate glaze:
+Here’s what you’ll need for the donut batter as well as the chocolate glaze.
+Scroll all the way down for the full recipe card with measurements.

 For the Gluten-Free Chocolate Donuts